ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 ### 4.5 Template Merger
 This utility merges a Template with Placeholders with the dynamic values to form the content to be sent as Notifications or Acknowledgement.
 The Utility will receive a template and dynamic values from a source.
 It will merge the values and template and respond with the processed content.
 ## 5. Transliteration
-MOSIP system can be able to facilitate transliteration by integrating with a third party service provider.
+MOSIP system can facilitate transliteration by integrating with a third party service provider.
 Receive a request for transliteration with the required input parameters (Word, Input Language Code, and Output Language Code)
-1. Validate if all required input parameters have been received as listed below for each specific request
+1. Validates if all required input parameters have been received as listed below for each specific request
    * User Input Word - Mandatory
    * Input Language Code - Mandatory
    * Output Language Code - Mandatory
-2. Transliterate the Word received from Input Language to Output Language
+2. Transliterates the Word received from Input Language to Output Language
 1. In case of Exceptions, system triggers relevant error messages as specified below
 ## <p align="left">**Type : Error / Failure – Info Message**
 |Scenario|Message|Message Code|